 In addition, freezing rain leaves behind an ice coating everything, including trees and power lines.
 There is a greater risk of branches breaking off trees and bringing down powerlines if this happens, especially if accumulations are more than a quarter of an inch.

-How to Prepare for Sleet vs Freezing Rain
+How to Prepare for Sleet and Freezing Rain

 How should you prepare for sleet or freezing rain?
 Sleet is less dangerous than freezing rain, so sleet does not require much preparation.
 However, if sleet starts to fall, it’s best to get off the roads: sleet will often precede freezing rain as the layer of warmer air aloft grows.